sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7600 - excel-reference.md

 }
 [/block]

-  To avoid manually merging the similarly named columns in the preceding example,  it's a good practice to use the same field IDs across different SenseML configs in a  document type.
+  To avoid manually merging the similarly named columns in the preceding example,  Sensible recommends using the same field IDs across different SenseML configs in a  document type.

-- For all sheets other than the `<fields>` sheet, Sensible creates a new sheet for each document, and prefixes each sheet name with a zero-indexed document number, for example `doc_0` or `doc_1`.